digital-work-lab/digital-work-lecture/00-orga.md

 # Grades

 - Exam: 90 points (minimum required: 45 points)
+- Summaries for the exams
+	- You can submit summaries at lectures 5, 8, and 11.
+	- Each summary can be one page (A5).
+	- Contents have to be summarized.
+	- The summaries will be available during the exams.

+<!--
+If contents are not summarized, we may return them (with one opportunity to revise)

 - Assignments: 12 points (in 3 parts)

-<!--
 bis zu 12 Punkte können vorher als Studienleistung eingebracht werden über die 90 Punkte der Klausur hinaus nach 45 Punkten in der Klausur werden die Bonuspunkte zugerechnet (cut bei 90 Punkten)